dmitry-viskov/pylti1.3/README.rst

 LTI Message Launches
 --------------------

-This is draft of API endpoint.
-Wrap it in library of your choice.
+This is a draft of an API endpoint.
+Wrap it in a library of your choice.

-Create ``FlaskRequest`` adapter.
-Then create instance of ``FlaskMessageLaunch``.
-It lets you access data from LTI launch message if launch was successful.
-Handle exceptions.
+Create a ``FlaskRequest`` adapter.
+Then create an instance of ``FlaskMessageLaunch``.
+This lets you access data from the LTI launch message if the launch was successful.
+Make sure to handle exceptions.

 .. code-block:: python